Talking About Money in English: 20+ Words and Idioms to Discuss Money with Confidence

 I could not find a job for a whole year after the recession of 2008.
 I even had to sell my car to pay my rent.

 Meaning: In today’s world we generally use this word for the official currencies of different countries.
 Dollar, pound, rupee, yen, ruble, etc. are all examples of currency.

 The US dollar is an international currency because it can be used in almost every country of the world.

 Meaning: This phrase is used when you want to mock someone who spends without thinking.
-It means that money is hard to earn and it is not free, unlike the leaves of any tree.
+It means that money is hard to earn and it’s not free, unlike the leaves of any tree.

-He asked me if I could buy him a laptop and I just told him that I could not afford it.
+He asked me if I could buy him a laptop and I just told him that I couldn’t afford it.
 Money doesn’t grow on trees!